GianptDev/between-api-minetest/readme.md

 	<img src="screenshot.png">
 </p>

+# WARNING

+This is an older version of the library wich has been updated and rebranded and moved to another repository [here](https://github.com/GianptDev/minetest-be2een-api).
+DO NOT USE THIS VERSION, wich will not get any update.

 # BeTween Api

 This is a mod that implements interpolation functions and tween for animation in the game [minetest](https://www.minetest.net/).